trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-Senior_JS_Developer.md

 - **Description:** A platform offering a variety of services that allow users to accumulate Ponta points.
 - **Role:** Technical Lead
-- **Technologies Used:** Laravel, Python, Docker, Terraform, AWS Lambda.
+- **Technologies Used:** NestJS, Python, Docker, Terraform, AWS Lambda.
 - **Responsibilities:**
   - Developed and maintained web applications using PHP and related technologies.
   - Migrated from Amazon Linux 2 to Amazon Linux 2023.